laurelfarris/ExposureTimeCalculator/README.md

   Contains the actual codes for the project, including the individual bits and the final outline.

+Documentation/
+  Written documentation describing the details of the code, how the returned value was calculated, where the input files came from, etc.

 Github_help/
   Contains some helpful documents for learning to use github.